andrewmaclachlan/CASA0005repo/README.md

 Provided below are brief descriptions of the main annual updates to the practical material.

+### 2023 - 2024:

+Very few updates to the content this year so no new repo was made.
+Main updates were to exam questions (not public) and new illustrations by Allison Horst were added.

+RGDAl is retiring this year, i think most of the content should be fine - https://geocompx.org/post/2023/rgdal-retirement/

 ### 2022 - 2023:

 Better alignment with other CASA modules:
  * moved OLS to supplementary material
- * moved some reprodubicle material to supplementary (e.g. renv)
+ * moved some reproducible material to supplementary (e.g. renv)

 ### 2021 - 2022: